Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

-where $N_{i}^{\alpha}$ is the number ionic species $i$ found in subvolume $\alpha$ during the simulation (at least, in the configurations saved by Gromacs) and $\Delta z_{i,k}$ is the displacement of an ion of species $i$ in the $z$ direction during $\Delta t$ which is the time interval for saving configurations by Gromacs.
+where $N_{i}^{\alpha}\ne 0$ is the number of ionic species $i$ found in subvolume $\alpha$ during the simulation (at least, in the configurations saved by GROMACS) and $\Delta z_{i,k}$ is the displacement of an ion of species $i$ in the $z$ direction during $\Delta t$ which is the time interval for saving configurations.
 The concentration profile is computed from